objektwerks/work.order/README.md

 3. npm install via npm and github
 4. lerna, a monorepo solution
 5. bitsrc.io
->The top 3 solutions allow for easy development.
-But ES6 imports don't work in the client.
-And said solutions
+>The top 3 solutions allow for proper ES module imports in both client and server source.
+>But ES6 imports don't work in the client, when deployed to a browser.
+Moreover, said solutions
->require one to go down serveral dark holes.
+>require going down serveral dark holes.
 I didn't try solutions 4 and 5.
 >Consequently, ***entity.ts***, located in **src/client** and **src/server** is ***duplicate*** code.
 >Interestingly, code sharing is available by default with ScalaJs.